GodSpeed010/resume-parser/README.md

 ## Description

+This is a full-stack project that parses Resume PDF files and displays a dashboard allowing a user to search for keywoards.
+Doing so will populate a list of all candidates whos Resume contained the keyword.

-* Uses Natural Language Processing to find the resume owner's name
+* Natural Language Processing to find the resume owner's name
 * Regex is used to determine the resume owner's email and phone

+## What I Learned
+* I used Bootstrap for the first time.
+I have used Material-UI before, so this was a bit similar.
+I wanted to try out something new, so I went with Bootstrap.
+* I found a very interesting [npm package](https://www.npmjs.com/package/compromise) for Natural Text Processing, whic hI used to find out what the resume owner's name is.
+This library has a very extensive and interesting API, so I may end up using it in the future as well.

 ## Getting Started

 ### Installing

-Run `npm install` to install all dependencies
+1. Run `npm install` from the root of the project to install all dependencies
+2. Run the same command while in the **backend** directory

 ### Executing program